MacMeDan/notableProjects/README.md

 [Iconic](https://github.com/dzenbot/Iconic) will help you make icon fonts integration on iOS easy and effortless.
 Its main component is in charge of auto-generating strongly typed code in Swift, fully compatible with Objective-C, allowing the integration of vector icons as image or text in your apps.

 ## Service
-[QuickType](https://swift.quicktype.io/)take raw `JSON` data and generate models in many languages including Swift.
+[QuickType](https://swift.quicktype.io/) take raw `JSON` data and generate models in many languages including Swift.

 ## Design